The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Can my new company pay me a salary?

 Yes!
-In fact, per IRS Rules you will need to be an employee of your new business, providing a bona fide service.
+In fact, per IRS rules you will need to be an employee of your new business, providing a bona fide service.
 You may not earn compensation income before the company is actively engaged in a trade or business.
 In addition, your compensation must be derived from the revenues generated from your business not from the sale of corporate stock.

 What is the maximum amount of salary I can earn from the new company?